French Development Agency: AFD and French government’s policy

 In overseas France, AFD conducts a policy, on behalf of the state, to support public authorities and finance the economy.
 This mandate was reaffirmed during the first Inter-ministerial Committee for Overseas France, chaired by the French president, which was held in November 2009.

 Governance

 Its board of directors comprises a chairperson and 16 members appointed by a decree, including 6 representatives of the State: Ministry of the Economy, Industry and Digital Affairs, Ministry of Foreign Affairs and International Development, Ministry of the Interior, Ministry of Overseas France.

-AFD’s activities
+Operations

 The French Development Agency (AFD) implements the policy defined by the French Government.
 It works to combat poverty and promote sustainable development.

 It achieves this by financing and supporting projects that improve living conditions for populations, promote economic growth and protect the planet.

 In 2014, AFD allocated EUR 8.1bn to finance projects, including EUR 6.35bn in developing countries and EUR 1.55bn for overseas France.